Dedicated support for affected families of alleged incidents in childcare centres across Melbourne.

 Our website is an important resource for members of the Victorian community.
 We have made our site compatible with mobile phones, tablets and desktop computers.

-This website aims to meet level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.1.
+This website aims to meet the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
+Find out more by visiting their homepage

-If there is information on this website that you can't access, or have any suggestions on how we can improve the accessibility of this website, please email us at Victoria Police's Mental Health Centre of Excellence and Innovation (MHCEI).
+If there is information on this website that you can't access, or if you have suggestions about how we can improve the accessibility of this website, please email the Mental Health Centre of Excellence and Innovation at mental-health-program-office@police.vic.gov.au

 Language settings and accessibility tools